microsoft/TypeScript/doc/spec.md

 If a get accessor is declared for a property, the return type of the get accessor becomes the type of the property.
 If only a set accessor is declared for a property, the parameter type (which may be type Any if no type annotation is present) of the set accessor becomes the type of the property.

 When an object literal is contextually typed by a type that includes a string index signature, the resulting type of the object literal includes a string index signature with the union type of the types of the properties declared in the object literal, or the Undefined type if the object literal is empty.
 Likewise, when an object literal is contextually typed by a type that includes a numeric index signature, the resulting type of the object literal includes a numeric index signature with the union type of the types of the numerically named properties (section [3.9.4](#3.9.4)) declared in the object literal, or the Undefined type if the object literal declares no numerically named properties.

+If the *PropertyName* of a property assignment is a computed property name that doesn't denote a well-known symbol ([2.2.3](#2.2.3)), the construct is considered a ***dynamic property assignment***.
+The following rules apply to dynamic property assignments:

+* A dynamic property assignment does not introduce a property in the type of the object literal.
+* The property name expression of a dynamic property assignment must be of type Any or the String, Number, or Symbol primitive type.
+* The name associated with a dynamic property assignment is considered to be a numeric property name if the property name expression is of type Any or the Number primitive type.

 ## <a name="4.6"/>4.6 Array Literals